French and Italian | College of Liberal Arts

 With the help of the Graduate Advisor, each student is expected to design and individual course of study and define a primary subject and supporting subject(s) of study.
 At least nine hours of coursework must be in a supporting subject.

 In the fall semester of year four, at the latest, students who entered with a B.A. are expected to register for a 3-credit comprehensive exam prep course (ITL 395 or the equivalent) to begin preparing for the Comprehensive Examination.
-Students who entered with an M.A. in Italian or a related area will be expected to register for a 3-credit comprehensive exam preparation course (ITL 395 or the equivalent) in the spring semester of year three, at the latest.
-After completing all required coursework and before entering candidacy, students enroll in ITL 395 or an equivalent.
+Students who entered with an M.A. in Italian or a related area will be expected to register for the comprehensive exam preparation course in the spring semester of year three, at the latest.

 Language Competency Requirements: Before completion of the second year, students must also demonstrate reading competence in one foreign language other than Italian by earning a grade of at least ‘B’ in a reading course approved by the Graduate Advisor, in a second-year college language course, or on an examination approved by the Graduate Advisor.